-Currently, you’ve been in my tummy for 18 weeks.
+Dear Baby Willey, Currently, you’ve been in my tummy for 18 weeks.
 My app says you’re as big as a sweet potato, about 5.5 inches and 5 ounces.
 Another app says you’re the size of a croissant, and I’m imagining how your little face is reacting to the size references these pregnancy apps are giving… Continue reading To our baby inside me

 We were biking along the streets of Luang Prabang, Laos.
 It was a December morning and another particularly chilly day (for my tropical standards).
-The streets were quiet—almost meditative.
+The streets were quiet---almost meditative.
 We stopped at a neighborhood pharmacy, parked our vintage Japanese bikes on the curb, and navigated our way into asking the middle-aged Laotian proprietress for a… Continue reading Really, we’re pregnant?